ddgarrett/load_statements/README.md

 Also parses Fidelity activity and orders (Account_History) downloaded from the Fidelity Activity and Orders tab to produce a fidelity_activity_orders.csv file.

+Also parses CSV file generated from Fidelity Positions tab to produce a stock_curr_summary.csv file with current day stock info.

 When run, processes all of the data in _data directory.
 Note that the _data directory is **not** backed up due to its sensitive nature such as account numbers.